PaddlePaddle/docs/doc/fluid/api/recompute.rst

 But how to split the network?
 A deep learning network usually consists of connecting modules in series:
 ResNet-50 contains 16 blocks and Bert-Large contains 24 transformers.
 It is a good choice to treat such modules as segments.
-The variables between segments are called as checkpoints.
+The variables among segments are called as checkpoints.

 The following picture is a network with 4 fc layers, 3 relu layers,